r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 <div class="resume-item-title">
     <h4><b>Software Engineer, MLOps, Platform Engineering</b></h4>
     <h4>NAVER LABS Corp, Seongnam-si, South Korea</h4>
-    <h4>April 2021 - Present</h4>
+    <h4>April 2022 - Present</h4>
 </div>

+- Developed and maintained REST APIs with Python to help operate ML system on NAVER cloud using Kubeflow, MLflow, KServe and HDFS.
-- Designed, coded and tested the core algorithm to generate reusable, scalable pipelines with Kubeflow Python SDK.
+- Designed, coded key algorithms to generate reusable, extensible ML pipelines with each component standardized.
-- Developed REST APIs needed to construct MLOps, and streamlined 6 machine learning workflows.
-- Documented its official guideline and 3 tutorials via SphinX, and coached the usage to 3 AI research teams.
-- Taught 2 Hadoop-related in-house infrastructures to the Autonomous Driving team for 4 hours.
+- Constructed CI/CD for the API server through Github Actions with dividing into the development and production.
+- Documented guidelines for the API server and tutorials for creating pipelines with SphinX.
+- Enhanced the Autonomous Driving Team's ML systems from manually local training to scalable ML pipelines supporting distributed training, so contributed to the decrement 93% of the model training time on 40TB data set.
+- Implemented a batch application querying vehicle driving data in Hive using Apache Spark, and reduced the data processing time from 6 days to 24 seconds for 500GB.
+- Built Apache Airflow running on 2 types of clusters (cpu-only, gpu-supported) to maximize Kubernetes resource use with it scheduling data pipelines in parallel.
+- Configured remote logging system of Apache Airflow with Elastic-search and Kibana.
+- Collaborating with 3 AI Research teams to enable data pipelines to cost at most 4200 CPU cores a day.

 <div class="resume-item-title">
     <h4><b>Software Engineer, Robot Service, Platform Engineering</b></h4>
     <h4>NAVER LABS Corp, Seongnam-si, South Korea</h4>
-    <h4>September 2021 - March 2021</h4>
+    <h4>September 2021 - March 2022</h4>
 </div>

 <!-- 미발송 택배 일 6건 씩 발생 -> 2건 발생 (66% 감소) -->